Printmaking & Imaging Arts

 The Printmaking and Imaging Arts emphasis includes a wide-ranging array of analog and digital image making processes.

 Printmaking is a process in which ink is transferred from a matrix (i.e. metal plates or limestone matrix, wood blocks, or screens) to material like paper, fabric, wood, or stone.
 The process is capable of producing multiples of the same piece, which is called a ‘print.’
 Our studio teaches the traditional mediums of relief, intaglio, lithography, and silkscreen while also encouraging the use of photo processes, digital, and alternative methods.
 Printmaking offers students a unique intersection of media and a strong foundation that enables them to tackle formal, technical, and conceptual creative problems.

 Imaging arts encompasses both analog and digital processes.
 Students learn both established and experimental techniques of photography, lighting, and digital arts while refining their personal visual language as an expressive tool.
 Balancing commercial and fine-arts applications of imaging, they build a flexible foundation for multiple careers.

-Meet Blythe Summers (BFA in Art, emphasis in imaging arts ’20), president of The Clicks student organization.
+Meet Blythe Summers (BFA in Art, emphasis in imaging arts ’20).

 “Wildlife photography has always been my favorite even though that’s not what I focus on at all, but my love for the environment still shines through in my work.
 Photography was just a great way for me to make my passion an art form.”